-- postnasal drip (excess mucus that may run down the back of your throat)
+- postnasal drip, which is when excess mucus runs down the back of your throat

 - reduced sense of smell

-- sense of pressure in forehead or face
+- a feeling of pressure in your forehead or face

-Pain or headaches may also occur, but only if there is also a sinus infection in addition to the polyp.
+Pain or headaches may also occur if there’s a sinus infection in addition to the polyp.

-A nasal polyp will likely be visible if your doctor looks up into your nasal passages with a lighted instrument called an otoscope.
-If the polyp is deeper in the sinuses, a nasal endoscopy may be performed (a thin flexible tube with a light and camera at the end is guided up into your nasal passages).
+A nasal polyp will likely be visible if your doctor looks up into your nasal passages with a lighted instrument called an otoscope or nasoscope.
+If the polyp is deeper in your sinuses, your doctor may need to perform a nasal endoscopy.
+This procedure involves your doctor guiding a thin, flexible tube with a light and camera at the end into your nasal passages.

-A computed tomography (CT) scan or magnetic resonance imaging (MRI) scan may be ordered to determine the size of the polyp.
+A CT or MRI scan may be necessary to determine the exact size and location of the polyp.
 Polyps show up as opaque spots on these scans.
-Scans can also reveal whether bone in the area has been deformed by the presence of the polyp.
+Scans can also reveal whether the polyp deformed the bone in the area.
 This can also rule out other kinds of growths that may be more medically serious, such as structural deformities or cancerous growths.

 Allergy tests can help doctors determine the source of persistent nasal inflammation.
-These tests involve making tiny skin pricks with a liquid form of a variety of allergens to see which your immune system reacts to.
+These tests involve making tiny skin pricks in your skin and depositing the liquid form of a variety of allergens.
+Your doctor will then see if your immune system reacts to any of the allergens.

-If a very young child is diagnosed with nasal polyps, tests for genetic diseases, such as cystic fibrosis may be performed.
+If a very young child has nasal polyps, tests for genetic diseases, such as cystic fibrosis, may be necessary.

 Medications that reduce inflammation may help reduce the size of the polyp and relieve symptoms of congestion.

-Nasal steroids that are sprayed into the nose can reduce your runny nose and the sensation of blockage by shrinking the polyp.
+Spraying nasal steroids into the nose can reduce your runny nose and the sensation of blockage by shrinking the polyp.
 However, if you stop taking them, symptoms may quickly return.
-Examples include fluticasone (Flonase, Veramyst), budesonide (Rhinocort), and mometasone (Nasonex).
+Examples of nasal steroids include fluticasone (Flonase, Veramyst), budesonide (Rhinocort), and mometasone (Nasonex).

-An oral or injectable steroid, such as prednisone, may be given if the nasal sprays do not work.
-These cannot be taken for a long-term solution due to serious side effects, including fluid retention, increased blood pressure, and an elevated pressure in the eyes.
+An oral or injectable steroid, such as prednisone, may be an option if nasal sprays don’t work.
+These aren’t a long-term solution due to their serious side effects, including fluid retention, increased blood pressure, and elevated pressure in the eyes.

-Antihistamines or antibiotics may also be prescribed to treat allergies or sinus infections that may be causing inflammation in the nose.
+Antihistamines or antibiotics may also treat allergies or sinus infections caused by inflammation in the nose.

-If your symptoms still are not improving, surgery may be required to remove the polyps completely.
+If your symptoms still aren’t improving, surgery can remove the polyps completely.
 The type of surgery depends on the size of the polyp.
-A polypectomy is an outpatient surgery done with a small suction device or a microdebrider that cuts and removes soft tissue including the mucosa.
+A polypectomy is an outpatient surgery done with a small suction device or a microdebrider that cuts and removes soft tissue, including the mucosa.

-For larger polyps, endoscopic sinus surgery is performed, in which your doctor uses a thin, flexible endoscope with a tiny camera and small tools on the end.
+For larger polyps, your doctor can perform an endoscopic sinus surgery using a thin, flexible endoscope with a tiny camera and small tools on the end.
 Your doctor will guide the endoscope into your nostrils, find the polyps or other obstructions, and remove them.
 Your doctor may also enlarge the openings to your sinus cavities.
-This endoscopic surgery is done as an outpatient procedure most of the time.
+This type of surgery is an outpatient procedure most of the time.

-After surgery, nasal sprays and saline washes are prescribed to prevent polyps from returning.
-In general, reducing the inflammation of the nasal passages with nasal sprays, antiallergy medications, and saline washes can help prevent nasal polyps from developing.
+After surgery, nasal sprays and saline washes can prevent polyps from returning.
+In general, reducing the inflammation of the nasal passages with nasal sprays, anti-allergy medications, and saline washes can help prevent nasal polyps from developing.

 Treating nasal polyps, especially with surgery, may result in nosebleeds.
 Surgery may also result in infection.
 Continued treatment with nasal steroid sprays or oral corticosteroids may lower your resistance to sinus infections.